top of page

 Creating a Syllabus

 Writing a syllabus presents some challenges.
 On the one hand, as the first communication with the students, the syllabus needs to convey the excitement and interest of the course, and give the students a sense of how this course will change them and why they might want to take it.
 At the same time, the syllabus needs to lay out the bureaucratic ground rules of the course, and it should also carry some materials that the students probably won't read but that will provide protection for the faculty member if there are problems or disputes in the future.
 The appearance of the syllabus is very important as well, and it should be carefully proofread.
 We offer a variety of sample syllabi that may inspire you.
-Our syllabus checklist gives you some ideas of things that might be included.
+Below we have a syllabus checklist that indicates information you should absolutely include in your syllabus.
+Many colleges now provide a syllabus template or guideline to insure you include college policies and all the required information.
+If your college does not provide you with one, ask the department chair for one of their syllabi, or check out how our sample syllabi are laid out.

-Although the syllabus is a promise of what the course will be, TΦ101 has been told that a syllabus is not a legal contract.
+Although the syllabus is a promise of what the course will be, a syllabus is not a legal contract.
 If necessary you may need to change policies and you should not feel bound to follow your course outline if it doesn't seem to be working out or if you want to take advantage of student interest to go in a different direction.
 Discuss big changes with your chair, and then notify the students.
 It is also a good idea to describe the course schedule as "tentative" so that if you do make changes, you will not be violating what you promised.
+Here's some timeless advice: Students usually won't complain if you reduce the number of assignments; they will complain if you try to increase the number of assignments once the semester has begun!
+Keep this in mind as you plan your course.

 Getting Students to Read Your Syllabus:

-Of course, after you have written a wonderful syllabus you might ask yourself whether students will actually read it.
-The answer is that they often do not do so.
-A good way to overcome this is to give a small written assignment on the syllabus itself.
+After you have written a wonderful syllabus you might ask yourself whether students will actually read it.
+The answer is that they often do not.
+A good way to overcome this is to give a small assignment on the syllabus itself.
 For example, you might ask, which of your existing skills will help you most in this course, and which aspect of the course might you find most challenging?
+I find it helpful to have students complete a short quiz on the syllabus in the learning management system in the first week of the semester.

 Syllabus Checklist: